 You can absorb xeno-oestrogens via the skin, so anything you use on your skin that contains paraben or phenoxyethanol (a preservative agent) is contributing to xeno-oestrogen levels.

 Plastics are one of the main contributors – think of how many things in a day are wrapped or stored in soft plastic.
 Food is stored in the fridge in plastic containers, we microwave food in plastic containers, drink liquids out of plastics, and get hot takeaways in plastic containers.
-A food wrapped in plastic heated in the microwave contains some of the highest levels of xeno-oestrogens out.
-Opt for glass or paper where you can.
+A food wrapped in plastic heated in the microwave contains some of the highest levels of xeno-oestrogens you can find.
+Take your own containers to the takeaway store or opt for glass or cardboard/paper where you can.

 Soy-based foods and drinks